tygasparta/ratidzo-ai/README.md

   <img src="assets/ratidzo-logo.svg" alt="Ratidzo Health AI Logo" width="120"/>
 </p>

 Ratidzo Health AI is an intelligent health assistant platform that provides non-prescriptive health insights based on user symptoms.
-Built with South African health needs in mind, it incorporates features like AI-powered symptom analysis and a chat interface for interactive health queries.
+Built with Zimbabwe health needs in mind, it incorporates features like AI-powered symptom analysis and a chat interface for interactive health queries.

 ## ✨ Features